 During Portugal’s Age of Discovery, most of the voyages started in Lisbon, so the tower was the last thing sailers saw from the country.
 Since it was also the first thing they were going to see on their way back, the Tower of Belem became a symbol of homeland, an icon that embodies their craving to return safely to their friends and families.
 Today the tower reminds the Portuguese about their Golden Age, and it’s among the most prominent attractions in Portugal.

 See Also: What NOT to do in Lisbon

 Pena Palace, Sintra

-The symbol of Sintra is a prime example of 19th century Romanticism, and it’s the most picturesque castle in the world.
+The symbol of Sintra is a prime example of 19th century Romanticism, and one of the top things Portugal is famous for around the world.
 Rocking the look of a life-size Mcdonalds bouncy castle, Pena was built between 1842 and 1854 to serve as a summer residence for King Ferdinand.

 The reason behind its extravagant colors is that the King and Queen, who were famous for their opulent tastes, wanted to be closely involved in the process and kept on making adjustments on the design.
 While interfering with your designer is usually not something that ends well, in this case, the quirky King and Queen managed to build a castle so peculiar that to this day is one of the most interesting Portugal landmarks.

 Quinta da Regaleira, Sintra

 This impressive mansion may not be as old as the other Portugal landmarks, but it’s definitely not less exciting.